eden-brekke/bus-mall/README.md

 Just continue to be impressed by all the neat things we can do with just the little amount of code we have learned so far <br>
 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?<br>
 This assignment only took me about an hour and a half. <br>

+## Lab 13

+### Instructions
+As a user, I would like my data to persistently track totals between page refreshes, so that I can keep track of the aggregate number of votes.

+Implement local storage into your current application Make sure the data persists across both browser refreshes and resets

+### Author
+It's me!
+Eden

+### Links and Resources
+Mostly just followed the class demo for todays lab

+### Reflection and Comments
+How did this go, overall? <br>
+Things went well, Audrey was right that the local storage is a big concept to wrap your mind around but just a few easy lines of code. <br>
+What observations or questions do you have about what you’ve learned so far?<br>
+No questions!
+I thought that the local storage was interesting, I'm intrigued about the databases we'll learn later in the bootcamp. <br>
+How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?<br>
+This assignment only took me about a half hour, since it was just a few lines of code I estimated that it wouldn't take me very long. <br>